Tai-Burkham/4883_Prog_Tech/Assignments/A05/README.md

 - LeetCode 50 - Pow(x, n), where you calculate powers of numbers.
 - LeetCode 414 - Third Maximum Number, where the goal is to find the third maximum but can be adapted for second-largest as well.
 - LeetCode 55 - Jump Game, where you calculate possible jumps based on conditions.
-- LeetCode 1342: Number of Steps to Reduce a Number to Zero
--   Involves simple arithmetic calculations and iterative processes, similar to the physics problem.

 LeetCode 794: Valid Tic-Tac-Toe State